MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 >*Applies to: Active Directory Rights Management Services, [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), Windows 10, Windows 8.1, Windows 8, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012*

 >[!NOTE]
-> To provide a unified and streamlined customer experience, **Azure Information Protection client (classic)** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021**.
+> To provide a unified and streamlined customer experience, **Azure Information Protection classic client** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021**.
 This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
 Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).

 Azure Information Protection provides a client-server solution that helps to protect an organization's documents and emails:

-- The client can be the built-in labeling client for Office, the Azure Information Protection unified labeling client for Windows, the Azure Information Protection client (classic) for Windows, or the Rights Management client.
+- The client can be the built-in labeling client for Office, the Azure Information Protection unified labeling client for Windows, the Azure Information Protection classic client for Windows, or the Rights Management client.

     These clients are often referred to as the **Office built-in labeling client**, the **unified labeling client**, the **classic client**, and the **RMS client**, respectively.
 Whichever client you use, it integrates with applications that you run on computers and mobile devices.